We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 Q. What’s the best weed killer for driveways?

 Though it depends on the type of weeds, the best weed killer for driveways will eliminate existing plants and prevent new growth from expanding driveway cracks.
-For this, use of both a pre-emergent and post-emergent weed killer would be helpful.
+For this, the use of both a pre-emergent and post-emergent weed killer would be helpful.

 Q. Are weed killers toxic to people and animals?